Safinalphanso/AI_tutor/README.md

 ## Tech stack

-- Together AI for LLM inference
+- Together AI for inference
 - Next.js app router with Tailwind
 - Serper for the search API
 - Helicone for observability